Sn0w3y/goodwe-battery-exporter/README.md

 # GoodWe Battery Exporter

 This repository contains a way to extract the Values of the TCP-Payload sent to the GoodWe Server.
+I got exited because of this [Repo](https://github.com/smlx/goodwe-exporters).
+But because nobody answered my PR for the "Extended Data Version" I jumped right into it aswell :D So thanks and shoutout to @smlx for his work!
+BTW: I found the keys in the .apk of GoodWe aswell as some Hidden Debugging Buttons - Good(we) know this now ;)

 ## SEMS MITM Exporter